Chart Color Schemes

 An assessment of population growth drivers in Churchill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch projections for Churchill are based on ABS/Geoscience Australia data released in 2024 using 2022 as the base year.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, the suburb is projected to experience above median population growth, gaining an additional 862 persons by 2041, reflecting a total increase of 9.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth of national regional areas is projected, with the suburb expected to grow by 922 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.0% in total over the 17 years.

 Frequently Asked Questions - Population